 2.5.4 Delete All Access Codes (Simple and Time Zone Restricted)

-This programming sequence ONLY deletes ALL existing "simple" and "time zone restricted" access codes that have been programmed into the system. "temporary" access codes CANNOT be deleted.
-If you require all "temporary" access codes to be deleted, use the programming sequence in 2.5.7.
+This programming sequence ONLY deletes ALL existing "simple" and "time zone restricted" access codes that have been programmed into the system.

 WARNING: Once started, all "simple" and "time zone restricted" access codes will be erased.